-A CT or CAT (computed tomography) scan combines X-ray and computer technology
+A CT (computed tomography) scan combines X-ray and computer technology

 to show highly detailed, 3-D images of any part of the body, including

 bones, muscles, fat, organs and blood vessels.
 Scans can also be performed

 using a contrast solution (either swallowed or injected) to make tissues